astrophysics108/website-rally/README.md

 We are using vanilla TS that is built with Vite!

-The website is hosted at (domain name here when it is purchased) using GitHub pages!
+The website is hosted at [website-rally.dev](https://website-rally.dev) using GitHub pages!

 # Contributing!!!